 Let’s go over my quick comparison between Astra, OceanWP, and GeneratePress.

 GeneratePress is the best coded of these 3, most mature and full-functioned from my point of view.
 It’s also used by not only newbies but also seasoned developers.
 For this reason, it is easily my favorite out of the 3.
-The main developer (Tom/USA) is a one-man show who does everything and anything for his theme.
+The main developer (Tom/CANADA) is a one-man show who does everything and anything for his theme.
 You can tell he’s really passionate about it and has done well to make this one of the most complete WordPress theme/frameworks out there.

 If you ever want a theme that you can grow into forever, and has a knowledgeable community to draw advice from, you can stop looking at everything else and get GeneratePress.
 The free version works great and the premium version is so reasonably-priced (something like $40 for unlimited websites).